bl4de/research/hidden_directories_leaks/README.md

 ```

 There are also files like _.bowerrc_, _.eslintrc_, _.jshintrc_ and similar.
 As they not contain very sensitive information, there's always a chance that you can find some details about web application architecture, used libraries and/or frameworks, or even some valuable information put in comments.
 It's always worth to look into if you found them during reconnaissance phase.

+# Summary

+It is always worth to check if one of mentioned folder exists on the web server.
+Git repository is just a disaster, as it allows to download source code of web application, as well as IntelliJ IDE project configuration folder.
+If you are suing automated scanners (like DirBuster or similar) it's worth to check if those folders already exists in your dictionary files and add them if they don't.

+Happy Hacking! :)